YourMove/Infrastructure/Warehouser.js+php/Readme.md

     /Sorting/Balls/Black/White/
     /Sorting/Balls/Black/Black/

 Starting a new Warehouse is as simple as creating a new folder within your defined Warehouse Location.
 Once this is done, it is technically ready for use, however you may want to review your available Schema options (below) in order to make the most of the features available.
+You may also need to consider security of this folder if it is within your webserver - as it may be directly accessible, which you may or may not find desirable.

 ### Server Indexing